State of Florida Veterans’ Memorials

 World War II Memorial

 Florida’s World War II Memorial was dedicated on June 6, 2005, by Gov. Jeb Bush.
 More than 248,000 Florida veterans served in the war.
-The Sunshine State is currently home to more than 65,000 World War II veterans.
+The Sunshine State is currently home to nearly 66,000 World War II veterans.

 Korean War Memorial